postmanlabs/labs-docs/v6/postman/environments_and_globals/manage_environments.md

 [![manage environments icon](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Manage_Env1_a.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Manage_Env1_a.png)

-**Note**: At the bottom, you can select "Show this window at launch" to indicate whether you want the **Create New** tab to display each time you open Postman.
+**Note**: At the bottom, you can select "Show this window at launch" to indicate whether you want the **Create New** tab screen to display each time you open Postman.

 #### Launch screen